danielfrg/danielfrg.com/content/articles/2012/12/python-finance-package-v0-01-data-manager.md

 I have learned a lot from my most recent Coursera Course: [Computational Investing Part 1][].
-The language used on the class is Python so I couldn't be happier; we are using a package called [QSTK][]developed by some people at Georgia Tech, how also is responsible for the class.
+The language used on the class is Python so I couldn't be happier; we are using a package called [QSTK][] developed by some people at Georgia Tech, who are also responsible for the class.

 The quality of the package is amazing, has a tons of features, but one area I notice the package to has to be improved is the data downloading